 Paul Abrams | Roto-Rooter Services Co.

-Accidents do happen when it comes to cooking oil disposal, especially when you have guests trying to help you tidy up after a holiday meal.
+Accidents happen when it comes to cooking oil disposal, especially if guests help you tidy up after a holiday meal.

-If grease or cooking oil does make its way into your sink, take immediate action with these tips from Roto-Rooter:
+If grease or cooking oil makes its way into your sink or down your toilet, take immediate action with these tips from Roto-Rooter:

 - Pour baking soda and white vinegar down the drain to clear some of the grease away.